mweel1/usa_high_level/grants/personal-profile/index.md

 2. A special inbox for govt communications only.
 3. Provide an alert for critical e-mail(s).
 4. Provide a confirmation status they received the e-mail when read, where a callback URL is called.

+Each mail box can be shared publicly in the federal white pages, or shared directly with other citizens.

 # Storage